What I Eat in a Day on Vegan Keto: Supplements

 As a quick note – I didn’t include things like protein powders, greens powder or any other food-based supplement I take, because I don’t use any one of those every single day, and because those are typically listed in my “what I eat in a day” posts.
 This also includes things like turmeric or ginger (which I either cook with, or drink in tea-form).
 It’s also important to mention that I’m not a doctor and this post is in no way to be taken as medical advice.
 It is informational in nature and is just my experience with supplements.
 You should talk to your doctor about any supplements you want to take. 🙂

 With that out of the way, I’ll list out my little daily routine here, and then elaborate below.
-These are the supplements I take daily, and then two optional supplements I take on an as-needed basis.
+These are the supplements I take daily, and then a few optional supplements I take on an as-needed (or as-remembered….) basis.

 - B12 spray